 Recycled or up-cycled materials aren’t just part of the design process; they’re becoming the design.
 The trend for a reclaimed aesthetic, refined craftsmanship and natural materials gives rise to fully sustainable retail design, with materials being used over several projects.
 “Grocery stores have become marketplaces; distressed clothing has never been more popular and upcycled industrial chic can be seen everywhere,” says retail strategist Aaron Shields.
 “This movement is a restyled form of sustainability and many followers are aping the form but not the function.”
 For the future then, the key is to turn the recycled aesthetic into a truly sustainable design ethic.

-Designers can create in a truly sustainable way, but if the end product ends up in landfill, the whole process becomes futile.
+Retail design firms can create in a truly sustainable way, but if the end product ends up in landfill, the whole process becomes futile.
 But the good news is that many innovative materials are allowing for sustainable design with a far longer shelf-life.
 The huge variety of eco-conscious manufacturers at the annual Surface Design Show perfectly illustrates the increasing availability of truly sustainable materials.
 Take Surfaceform’s eco-friendly plaster and tiles that are designed and produced for energy-saving buildings with a low environmental impact; or the 100% recyclable aluminium interior finishes from Aluphant, which have an efficient coating method and can be reused (aluminium is also the earth’s most abundant metal).

 With an ever increasing availability of sustainable materials and the rising popularity of reclaimed aesthetics, the future is bright for sustainable retail design.
 With its cause appeal, the PR strength for brands, and the market perfectly poised for upcycling, green-conscious designers have a lot to look forward to.